QDucasse/lectern/README.md

 ---

-### 2010 - Brunthaler, Reusable Inline Caching for JavaScript Performance
+### 2010 - Brunthaler, Inline Caching Meets Quickening
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

 ---